 Generators can be a real lifesaver.
-But used improperly, they can be a killer, too.
-Carbon monoxide and electrocution hazards are real dangers if you don’t know what you’re doing.
-Here are a few of the most important things to keep in mind.
+But used improperly, a generator can be a killer, too.
+Carbon monoxide and electrocution hazards are real dangers if you don’t know what you’re doing with a generator.
+Here are a few of the most important things to keep in mind with a generator.

 Tip 1: Never operate a generator in or too close to your house